IFB-ElixirFr/sandboxbioscenarios/linux_basics_session05/steps/step06.md

 **Explanation :** The `-help` option is not valid in `seqkit`.
 The correct options are `--help` or `-h`.
 However, since `seqkit -h` is recognized, the help message is displayed.
 The remaining letters, `elp`, are treated as separate short flags (*i.e.*, `-e, -l, and -p`).
 Since `-e` is not a valid flag, the command fails.

-## Example 3: Invalid option ordering
+## Example 3: invalid option ordering

 When using a `seqkit` subcommands, the instruction should always begin with `seqkit`, followed by the desired command.
 Any deviation from this structure will result in an error, which may (or not) clearly point out the issue.